Detailed Explanation of Common HDI PCB Stack-up Structures

 Conventional Second-order Laminated HDI Printed Circuit Board (Second-order Laminated HDI 8-layer Board, Stacking Structure is (1+1+4+1+1))

-The structure of this type of board is (1+1+N+1+1), (N≥2, N is even).
-This structure is the mainstream design of the industry’s second-order lamination at present.
-The inner multilayer board has buried holes and needs to be pressed three times to complete.
-The main reason is that there is no stacked hole design, the manufacturing difficulty is normal, and if, as mentioned above, the buried holes of (3-6) layers are optimized to the buried holes of (2-7) layers, one pressing can be reduced, and the process can be optimized to achieve the effect of reducing cost.
-This type is like the example below.
+The structure of this type of HDI PCB stackup is (1+1+N+1+1), (N≥2, N is even).
+This structure is the mainstream design of the industry’s second-order laminated HDI boards at present.
+The inner multilayer board has buried vias and needs to be pressed three times to complete.
+The main reason for this is the lack of a stacked hole design, making the manufacturing difficulty moderate.

 HDI 8-layer board, stacking structure is 1+1+4+1+1